 Band photographer, Jason Kim, appreciated all the extra help during picture day and how smoothly it ran.
 Said it was “the best” Grizzly Band picture day in many years.
 Proofs for individual photos, section photos, and group photos have been shared with Grizzly Band families.

-Tyra Ohman was recognized as “Treasurer-in-training” and will be shadowing Mike all year in order to take over his position as Treasurer in May/June 2024
+Tyra Ohman was has volunteered to learn the position of treasurer so that she is prepared to be nominated Treasurer in June 2024.

 Red, White, & Blue game day schedule: students will arrive at GP at 3pm and take busses over to Snohomish HS/Veteran’s Memorial Stadium to rehearse halftime show with the Snohomish Band.
 Grizzly Band uniforms will be transported to Snohomish.
 All band students will change into uniforms after dinner and walk over to the stadium for pre-game.
 Band Boosters and families from both schools will provide dinner for both bands around 4:30pm.
 Snohomish Band Boosters will provide pizza taking care this year to ensure there is plenty of pizza for students and volunteers GP Band Boosters will provide plates, napkins, pop/water, and cookies.
 Kimberly to prepare Signup Genius for donation and volunteer (see discussion above re: ongoing FB volunteer needs) needs for Sept.
 1st game.
 Extra parent volunteers will be needed to setup, serve, and cleanup dinner.
 (Action: Kimberly)

+Jason needs to be set up with administrative access in Charms (Action: Kimberly)

+The sousaphone covers need to be repaired or replaced.
+(Action: Sarah/Kayla)

 Meeting Adjourned: 8:06pm